NEW YORK CITY

 The Dubliner was established in 1974 in the best of a long barkeeping tradition.
 In keeping with pride and tradition, The Dubliner has recreated an authentic Dublin City Pub on Capitol Hill in Washington, D.C.
 The Dubliner could as easily occupy a corner of O'Connell Street as Massachusetts Avenue.

 Many of the friendly staff are fresh from Ireland and as colorful as any character in James Joyce's Dubliner, for which our pub is proudly named.
-Whether you're in Washington on business or pleasure, make sure to stop by the Dubliner for a drink to celebrate St. Patrick's Day.
+Whether you're in Washington for business or pleasure, make sure to stop by the Dubliner for a drink to celebrate St. Patrick's Day.